-&lt;sup>29 Flexible BRCP reflects the expected annualised capital cost plus the annual fixed O&M cost of the Benchmark Flexible Capacity Provider and is expressed as dollars per MW of Flexible Capacity Credits per year.
+31 The flexible BRCP reflects the expected annualised capital cost plus the annual fixed O&M cost of the Benchmark Flexible Capacity Provider and is expressed as dollars per MW of flexible capacity credits per year.

-&lt;sup>30 Peak BRCP reflects the expected annualised capital cost plus the annualised fixed O&M cost of the Benchmark Peak Capacity Provider and is expressed as dollars per MW of Peak Capacity Credits per year.
+32 The peak BRCP reflects the expected annualised capital cost plus the annualised fixed O&M cost of the Benchmark Peak Capacity Provider and is expressed as dollars per MW of peak capacity credits per year.

-&lt;sup>31 Benchmark Capacity Providers comprise of Benchmark Peak Capacity Provider and Benchmark Flexible Capacity Provider.
-Benchmark Peak Capacity Provider is a notional new facility of the Facility Technology Type which can provide Peak Capacity at the lowest annual capital cost and annual fixed operating and maintenance costs as determined by the Coordinator of Energy.
-Benchmark Flexible Capacity Provider is a notional new Facility of the Facility Technology Type which can provide Flexible Capacity at the lowest annual capital cost and annual fixed operating and maintenance costs as determined by the Coordinator of Energy.
-Wholesale Electricity Market Rules (WA), 1 April 2024, Rule 4.16.11, (online).
+33 Benchmark Capacity Providers include the Benchmark Peak Capacity Provider and the Benchmark Flexible Capacity Provider.
+The Benchmark Peak Capacity Provider is a notional new facility of the facility technology type that can provide peak capacity at the lowest annual capital cost and annual fixed operating and maintenance costs, as determined by the Coordinator of Energy.
+The Benchmark Flexible Capacity Provider is a notional new facility of the facility technology type that can provide flexible capacity at the lowest annual capital cost and annual fixed operating and maintenance costs, as determined by the Coordinator of Energy.
+Wholesale Electricity Market Rules (WA), 8 June 2024, Rule 4.16.11, (online).